-This preliminary comparative analysis of the motion data suggests that highlevel, structural features of the music are expressed through instrumental movements in similar ways by the subjects, regardless of their ability to play violin.
+The preliminary comparative analysis of the motion data of the first stimulus suggests that high-level, structural features of the music are expressed through instrumental movements in similar ways by the subjects, regardless of their ability to play violin.
 In particular, the turning point of the melodic phrase at bar 9 seems to be something that is 'felt' by the subjects also in a strongly embodied way, as it impacts the movement of the whole body and the periodicity of the instrumental movements, which shifts sharply from a frequency to the other.
 In addition to that, after the minim that closes the phrase there is a peak in the 3 Hz PQoM of the expert and an even higher one in the neophyte.
 This may suggest that the suspension created by a longer note ending a phrase creates a stronger expectation for the following melodic part, with which the neophyte engages also through ancillary movements, as shown by the hip PQoM graph.
 In fact, all the neophytes seem to have a more pronounced full-body periodicity.
-This can be hypothesised by simply looking at the pink stripes in the Mocapgrams, however PQoM gives a much more precise estimate of the periodicity in relation to the musical rhythm.
+This can be hypothesised by simply looking at the vertical stripes in the Mocapgrams.
+However, PQoM gives a much more precise estimate of the periodicity in relation to the musical rhythm.
 Nearly all the neophytes seem to have a generally higher resonance with the periodicity of the music at the hip compared to the expert, whose PQoM is instead higher at the bow frog.
-This may lead to hypothesise that neophytes tend to follow the pulse and the phrases of the music with ancillary movement also to compensate for the lack of expressivity of their silent instrument, hence expressing the musical content of the stimulus using their bodies.
+This can be observed in both stimuli, and may lead to hypothesise that neophytes tend to follow the pulse and the features of the music with ancillary movements also to compensate for the lack of expressivity of their silent instrument.
+Doing so, they express the musical content of the stimulus using their full bodies.